gingerbeardman/gingerbeardman.github.io/_posts/2021-07-30-playdate-1-bit-illustration-postmortem.md

 ![Using Deneba artWORKS on iPad Pro](/images/posts/playdate-during.jpg "Deneba artWORKS in Macintosh System 7 running on iPad Pro")
 {:.tofigure}

-### Body
+### Playdate

-I first drew the body of the device using Rounded Rectangles for the perimeter, screen, crank, d-pad, speaker grille and using Ovals for the buttons and corner screws.
+I first drew the body of the Playdate using Rounded Rectangles for the perimeter, screen, crank, d-pad, speaker grille and using Ovals for the buttons and corner screws.
 This was all done by eye, no measuring.

 Afterwards I grouped all those shapes and used the Point Rotate external tool to rotate the group by an arbitrary amount until it looked like a fun enough jaunty angle.